akroshko/crypt-profiles/README.md

 Each `crypt-profile` resides in its own directory, that can easily be synced to other computers, and includes a working directory that is specific to the computer.
-A simple bash command `crypt-switch-profile` can select the new directories corresponding to a different `crypt-profile` and reinitialize any running GnuPG or SSH agents.
+A simple bash command `crypt-profile-switch` can select the new directories corresponding to a different `crypt-profile` and reinitialize any running GnuPG or SSH agents.